zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 of inner cessation, does not despise the Zen, has the viewer, and gains the empty house [ MN.32, paragraph 334], meditators, Zen-lovers, singular practitioners, and admirers of their own interests, are those who sit alone.
-"Do not ignore the Zen", the one who is enlightened in two ways Don’t neglect Zen:
+"Do not ignore the Zen", the one who is enlightened in two ways Don't neglect Zen:
 "For the sake of the first jhana that has not arisen to become the upper yoke, the strong upper yoke, the fully upper yoke [, toward the upper yoke], the completely toward the upper yoke, or for the second jhana...
 (Omitted) or for